Andrei Yurkin: Murders

 Yurkin, together with 34-year-old Andrei Kostin and 16-year-old Valery Lavrushkin, started committing his first crimes in August 1994, when the trio began robbing and assaulting women.
 They committed their first murder on November 1 of that year, when they came across 24-year-old Natalya Yakushnina, who was returning home from her friend's house on Studentskaya Street late that evening.
 Unlike the previous victims, Yakushnina recognized the men from the local gym and threatened to turn them over to the police.
 In response, Yurkin strangled her and then dragged the body to a nearby garage, where he covered it with snow, branches and garbage.
 After their capture, Kostin and Lavrushkin claimed that the murder was entirely Yurkin's doing, and after experiencing great pleasure from the killing, he would start carrying a clothesline on him in future attacks.

-On December 24, Yurkin and Lavrushkin picked up 19-year-old Svetlana Marochkina on the pretense of giving her a ride to Ruzayevka.
+On 24 December, Yurkin and Lavrushkin picked up 19-year-old Svetlana Marochkina on the pretense of giving her a ride to Ruzayevka.
 On the way, they unexpectedly turned towards Zykovo and stopped at an abandoned building, where Kostin was waiting for them.
 There, Yurkin and Kostin took turns raping her, but after they were finished, Marochkina managed to escape and ran behind the building.
-However, Yurkin caught up with her, took off her scarf and strangled her, and then dragged the corpse to a nearby wall, where he covered it up with snow.
+However, Yurkin caught up with her, took off her scarf, strangled her, and then dragged the corpse to a nearby wall, where he covered it up with snow.

-On January 25, 1995, Yurkin met 21-year-old Elena Popazova, a student from Ulyanovsk who was studying at the Pedagogical Institute in Saransk.
+On 25 January 1995, Yurkin met 21-year-old Elena Popazova, a student from Ulyanovsk who was studying at the Pedagogical Institute in Saransk.
 He invited her to take a walk with him and possibly have a drink, which Popazova accepted.
 Under this pretense, Yurkin lured her another building of the institute, where he raped and strangled her.
-After the murder, the stole her fur coat, boots, watch and hat, before throwing the body into a pit and covering it with snow.
-Her body was found on March 7.
+After the murder, he stole her fur coat, boots, watch and hat, before throwing the body into a pit and covering it with snow.
+Her body was found on 7 March.

-On February 23, the trio travelled to the village of Dobrovolny, where they kidnapped 34-year-old Natalia Radaikina while she was returning home from a store.
+On 23 February, the trio travelled to the village of Dobrovolny, where they kidnapped 34-year-old Natalia Radaikina while she was returning home from a store.
 They then drove to an abandoned building, where they collectively raped and strangled her, before rummaging through her handbag and stealing all valuable items from it.
 Radaikina's body was found two days later.
-On February 25, Yurkin murdered 21-year-old Galina Budnikova, whose body was found near a dormitory on Ulyanov Street two days later.
+On 25 February, Yurkin murdered 21-year-old Galina Budnikova, whose body was found near a dormitory on Ulyanov Street two days later.

 Arrest

 While investigating the murders, authorities noticed that all of them were committed in locations frequented by Yurkin and his friends, due to which they were placed under surveillance.
-On March 2, Yurkin was arrested, and in the subsequent interrogations, he confessed to the murders and implicated Kostin and Lavrushkin as his helpers.
+On 2 March, Yurkin was arrested, and in the subsequent interrogations, he confessed to the murders and implicated Kostin and Lavrushkin as his helpers.
 While searching through the latter's home, police found earrings belonging to Radaikina, as well as other items later identified as having been stolen from other victims.